Ginger: Health Benefits and Dietary Recommendations During Cancer Treatment

 Is ginger safe during treatment?

-Ginger is often safe to eat during treatment.
-Talk with your healthcare provider if you are thinking about using ginger in any form to help with your symptoms as it may affect medications you may be taking.
+Ginger may be safe to eat during treatment.
+It is important to talk with your healthcare provider before using ginger during treatment because it may affect medications you are taking.

-If your provider tells you it is ok to add ginger to your diet, you should not eat more than 4 grams (1 tablespoon) of raw ginger per day or 2 teaspoons of powdered ginger per day.
-More details are listed in the chart below.
+If your provider tells you that you can add ginger to your diet, you should not eat more than 4 grams (1 tablespoon) of raw ginger per day or 2 teaspoons of powdered ginger per day.

 Natural Ginger Root (Raw)